-Progress made since the original HDAP (published in August 2019) has been presented within Section 3.
+Progress made since the original Housing Delivery Action Plan was published (August 2019) has been presented within Section 3.
 Although many proactive steps have been taken, it is envisaged that there will be a lag between the implementation of actions to improve delivery and seeing an enhanced rate of delivery being recorded through completions monitoring.
 The actions relating to process improvement will take time implement and in turn, to have an impact upon delivery rates.

 The Council will make use of surveys (such as the annual residential monitoring survey and the measurement of progress against the anticipated Local Plan Trajectory data) to inform progress on housing delivery.
-It is the Council's intention to enhance future surveys to provide the data necessary to inform any future action plans.
+It is the Council's intention to review surveys regularly in order to inform any future action plans.
 Progress on the Action Plan will be included within the Council's Annual Monitoring Report (AMR) each December and reported to the Economic Growth team and Council Cabinet alongside the Housing Delivery Test results.